Akuli/catris/README.md

 - On some systems, the `stty` and `nc` commands must be ran at once using e.g. `&&` as shown above, instead of entering them separately.
-- If you are on Windows, you probably don't have netcat, and you can download it from somewhere.
-    You could also just use WSL.
-    Make an issue if you need help or you want me to write better instructions.
 - If you use a firewall, you may need to tell it to allow listening on the port that catris uses.
     For example, for UFW this would be `sudo ufw allow in 12345 comment 'catris'`.